 Day 5 – road trip around the Sorrento Peninsula…

 Driving through Sorrento was complicated because of traffic, and I can only imagine how dreadful it must be in summer.
-Our destination was a little bit further: the Regina Giovanna Baths (Bagni della Regina Giovanna), the ruins of a Roman villa next to a natural pool.
-A short but steep walk down led us to this wonderful site: the ruins weren’t extraordinary (especially the day after visiting Pompeii!) but the view over the entire Gulf of Naples was stunning, the water was perfectly clear, and it looked like Mount Vesuvius was a giant island hanging over the sea.
+My destination was a little bit further: the Regina Giovanna Baths (Bagni della Regina Giovanna), the ruins of a Roman villa next to a natural pool.
+A short but steep walk down led me to this wonderful site: the ruins weren’t extraordinary (especially the day after visiting Pompeii!) but the view over the entire Gulf of Naples was stunning, the water was perfectly clear, and it looked like Mount Vesuvius was a giant island hanging over the sea.

 The hike of Ieranto Bay is one of the most beautiful tracks of the Sorrento Peninsula.
 Starting from Nerano, this 5km-long trail along the coast and sometimes in the shade of olive trees has a difference in height of 185m (going down first and up on the way back – more details about this hike on this great website) and provides tremendous views over the Amalfi Coast on the first part, and over Ieranto Bay and Capri at the end.

-Finally, the last place we went to that day was the Church of San Constanzo, on top of a 500m-high hill at the extremity of the Sorrento Peninsula; we had to drive through Termini again which was a little bit scary, but everything went fine this time.
+Finally, the last place I went to that day was the Church of San Constanzo, on top of a 500m-high hill at the extremity of the Sorrento Peninsula; I had to drive through Termini again which was a little bit scary, but everything went fine this time.
 The view from the church was literally at 360°, from Capri to Naples, from Mount Vesuvius to the Amalfi Coast.
 Simply stunning!